lihca.org

 • Engage the White House Urge members of Congress to directly communicate with the White House and HUD to request maintaining the two-year CoC funding cycle as approved by Congress.
 Additionally, any changes to program priorities that would normally require legislative approval should be routed through the appropriate authorizing committees.

-• Advance Protective Language Encourage members of Congress to include language in a Continuing Resolution (CR) or other legislative vehicle that preserves the two-year CoC funding cycle and protects the integrity of supportive housing program.
+• Advance Protective Language Encourage members of Congress to include language in an Appropriations Bill or other legislative vehicle that preserves the two-year CoC funding cycle and protects the integrity of supportive housing program.

 If a local partner or coalition can generate an action alert, that is the best way to center local voices and highlight community-specific impacts.
 However, if that’s not possible, you can also share the National Alliance to End Homelessness (NAEH) action alert to mobilize your networks.